-Before there were podcasts, before there were algorithms, before there were recommendation engines deciding which voices deserved amplification and which deserved silence, there was a frequency.
-An actual electromagnetic frequency, broadcast from a tower, received by a radio sitting on a kitchen counter or mounted in the dashboard of a car making its way through the predawn darkness of a Black neighborhood.
+Before there were podcasts, before there were algorithms, before recommendation engines decided which voices deserved amplification, there was a frequency.
+It was an actual electromagnetic frequency.
+It broadcast from a tower and landed on a radio in a kitchen or a car dashboard moving through the predawn darkness of a Black neighborhood.

-On that frequency was a voice that knew your name, knew your block, knew the school board meeting happening Tuesday night and the funeral that happened Saturday morning and the fact that the grocery store on MLK Boulevard was overcharging for milk again.
-That voice belonged to your DJ, and your DJ was not an entertainer.
+On that frequency was a voice that knew your name and your block.
+That voice knew the school board meeting on Tuesday night and the funeral on Saturday morning.
+It knew the grocery store on MLK Boulevard was overcharging for milk again.
+That voice belonged to your DJ.
+And your DJ was not an entertainer.
 Your DJ was an institution.

 The history of Black radio in America is the history of the only mass medium that Black people ever truly owned.
-And its destruction — which is the correct word, not decline, not evolution, not transformation, but destruction — represents one of the most consequential and least discussed losses in modern Black life.
+Its destruction — not decline, not evolution, but destruction — represents one of the most consequential and least discussed losses in modern Black life.

 Black Radio’s Peak Reach: Daily Listeners by Show (1990s)